-Course Title & Code Credits Credit Distributi Course Eligibility Criteria Pre- requisite Lecture Tutorial of the Course (if any) DSE -7 ESSENTIALS OF MEDIA PSYCHOLOGY 4 3 1 0 Class 12 th Pass Nil
+Course Title & Code Credits Credit Distribution of the Course Eligibility Criteria Pre- requisite Lecture Tutorial Practical/ Practice of the Course (if any) DSE -7 ESSENTIALS OF MEDIA PSYCHOLOGY 4 3 1 0 Class 12 th Pass Nil

 - To educate learners about media and its impact. - To acquaint learners with the role of media in psychosocial change. - To help learners understand critical issues related to media.